akka/akka-grpc/docs/src/main/paradox/client/details.md

 After adding the required metadata the request is done by calling `invoke` with the request parameters.

+Notice: method `addHeader` return a new object, you should use it like `String` or use it in the chain structure.

 Scala
 :  @@snip [GreeterClient.scala](/plugin-tester-scala/src/main/scala/example/myapp/helloworld/LiftedGreeterClient.scala) { #with-metadata }